patternfly/patternfly-react/packages/react-core/src/components/FileUpload/examples/FileUpload.md

 ### Other file types

 If no `type` prop is specified, the component will not read files directly.
-When a file is selected, a [`File` object](https://developer.mozilla.org/en-US/docs/Web/API/File) will be passed to `onChange` and your application will be responsible for reading from it (e.g. by using the [FileReader API](https://developer.mozilla.org/en-US/docs/Web/API/FileReader) or attaching it to a [FormData object](https://developer.mozilla.org/en-US/docs/Web/API/FormData/Using_FormData_Objects)).
+When a file is selected, a [`File` object](https://developer.mozilla.org/en-US/docs/Web/API/File) will be passed as a second argument to `onFileInputChange` and your application will be responsible for reading from it (e.g. by using the [FileReader API](https://developer.mozilla.org/en-US/docs/Web/API/FileReader) or attaching it to a [FormData object](https://developer.mozilla.org/en-US/docs/Web/API/FormData/Using_FormData_Objects)).
 A `File` object will also be expected for the `value` prop instead of a string, and no preview of the file contents will be shown by default.
 The `onReadStarted` and `onReadFinished` callbacks will also not be called since the component is not reading the file.

 ### Simple file of any format

 ```js
 import React from 'react';
 import { FileUpload } from '@patternfly/react-core';